 Final Thoughts about Net Promoter Score

-As a standalone metric, Net Promoter Score won’t do much to grow your business.
-But, NPS is a valuable starting point to gauge customer loyalty and identify areas of improvement across your various business initiatives.
+As a standalone metric, NPS won’t do much to grow your business.
+But, it’s is a valuable starting point to gauge customer loyalty and identify areas of improvement across your various business initiatives.
 Remember: the goal of using NPS isn’t to simply boost your score—it’s to provide a more rewarding experience for your current and future buyers.
 For more actionable tips to improve customer satisfaction, check out the following blog posts:

-To learn how ZoomInfo’s B2B contact database can help scale your business growth, contact a sales rep today!
+And to learn how our B2B contact database can help scale your business growth, contact a sales rep today!